sunface/rust-by-practice/en/src/lifetime/basic.md

 ```

 ## Elision
-Some lifetime patterns are so common that the borrow checker will allow you to omit them to save typing and to improve readability.
+Some lifetime patterns are so common that borrow checker will allow you to omit them to save typing and improve readability.

 This is known as **Elision**.
 Elision exist in Rust only because these patterns are common.